jez/blog/_posts/2025-12-29-shipped-email-tips.md

 [highlight untyped code]: https://sorbet.org/docs/highlight-untyped

 Rewriting with bullet points leaves the summary skimmable while making space for substance.
 The first example lacks the sort of takeaway that a good TL;DR needs.[^tldr-subject] "Some improvements" weasels out of actually stating those improvements.
-The second example states the two improvements (a default has been changed, but the default has not be fixed in place).
+The second example states the two improvements (a default has been changed, but the default has not been fixed in place).

 [^tldr-subject]:
   {-} Oddly enough, this TL;DR could be lightly edited into a decent subject line.